phstc/phstc.github.com/_posts/2013-04-02-monit-restarts-unicorn-usr2-you-are-doing-it-wrong.md

 ## What is my point?

-For me this `start` and `stop` actions are a dirty workaround, I don't like them.
+For me this `start` and `stop` actions (mentioned in example above) are a dirty workaround, I don't like them.
 Sometimes my Monit doesn't work well and I can't blame it, because I'm using a workaround.
 When Monit doesn't behave as expected, I usually do a manually combination of `pgrep` and `pkill`.

 My suggestion is to use Monit as is.